asgerf/tscheck/README.md

 If you wish to check a specific part of the API, you can pass the flag `--path foo` to only check paths that contain the string `foo`; this will typically speed things up a lot.

+If tscheck seems to get stuck, try passing `--expose-gc` to the node process.
+This alleviates a problem with the v8 garbage collector.

 Note that even for tiny `.d.ts` files, tscheck still has a warm-up time of a few seconds due to parsing TypeScript's `lib.d.ts` file.

 About **tscore**